jameschandler1/DarkRoom/READMe.md

 6.) winning the game means the users finds all keys and unlock all doors within the alotted time and does not die to a demon (which are spawned upon entering a new room) upon winning the player is prompted with a message that displays the time remaining and that they have escaped.

-7.) losing means that the users was killed by a demon or time runs out, upon death the user is prompted with a message displying they were killed and allows the player to restart.
+7.) losing means that the users was killed by a demon, upon death the user is prompted with a message displying they were killed and allows the player to restart.

-    or player prompted with a seperate message stating they did not make it out in time. technologies that were used to create this game include:
+technologies that were used to create this game include:
     -javascript
     -jquery